stephenlacy/monokube/README.md

 #### Templating

-All manifests in the `package/kube/` folder are templated with the provided arguments and the ENV
+`deployment.yaml` manifest in the `package/kube/` folder is templated with the provided arguments and the ENV

 ```
 apiVersion: apps/v1